-27.1.3.
+27.1.6.
 Risk Mitigation

 As part of its overall risk management and in addition to the different mitigation measures implemented within the different risk categories, BNY Mellon SA/NV uses derivatives and other instruments to manage exposures resulting from changes in foreign exchange rates.
 This use is limited to the economical coverage of the liquidity invested in part of its debt instruments portfolio.
-For further details please see section 27.1.3.